How to Save Money With A Smart Thermostat: Everything You Need to Know

 Other Things Your Smart Thermostat Can Do

 You can also lower your energy usage and bills with the extra features and settings offered by many smart thermostats.
 Some of these features require extra setup, while others require additional devices to enable.
-It all starts with pairing your smart thermostat with other smart home devices in your home.
-Services like IFTTT (If this, then that) are compatible with various devices like your security system, smart windows, and more, and can be used to program more advanced combinations of features and devices.

 You can pair a smart switch to your ceiling fans and program them to switch on when your home reaches a given temperature.
 The idea is for your smart home to turn on the fans while the HVAC system is running to better disperse the air.

 If you want to adjust temperatures by just a few degrees, the smart home thermostat can be programmed to turn on the fans first before turning on the heater or air conditioner, so you run that system less.
-The less you switch on the AC or heater, the more money you can save in the long run.
+The less you switch on the AC or heater, the more money you save in the long run.

 How Do You DIY Install a Smart Home Thermostat?